kazo0/kazo0.github.io/docs/_posts/2024-11-02-packaging.md

 - Linux, the new X11 backend is used when X11 is available, otherwise the Linux Framebuffer backend is used,
 - macOS, the new AppKit backend with Metal is used

 Now, back to packaging.
-While it's nice to be able to build and deploy your app to all these platforms, it'd even better to be able to package it up into a distributable installer that users can easily install on their machines.
+While it's nice to be able to build and deploy your app to all these platforms, it'd be even better to be able to package it up into a distributable installer that users can easily install on their machines.
 This is where the new packaging features come in.
 You can now utilize `dotnet publish` to generate packages for either:

 - Windows (ClickOnce),
 - Linux (Snap),